zmike/zmike.github.io/_posts/2023-10-12-all-the-updates.md

 This affects (at least) `Wolfenstein: The Old Blood` and `DOOM2016`, but the problem has been identified, and a fix is on the way.

+## Zink: Exploring New Display Systems
+After a number of universally-reviled hacks, Zink should now work fine in both Wayland and Surfaceless EGL configurations.

 # The Real Post
 Any other, lesser blogger would've saved this for another post in order to maximize their posting frequency metric, but here at SGC the readers get a full meal with every post even when they don't have enough time to digest it all at once.
 Since I'm not going to XDC this year, consider this the thing I might have given a presentation on.